How did we help Schuh?

 We gave Schuh the granular detail they needed to start building a more effective budget model.
 Because it gives them a clear idea of the number of staff it takes to run each store, they’ll use the model to plan their wage spend for the entire workforce.

 Schuh told us they’re also using the SMVs to set expectations for their staff.
-For the first time, they’re able to back up discussions about performance with concrete facts.
+For the first time, they are able to back up discussions about performance with concrete facts.
 It can make a real difference on the shop floor; if employees aren’t sure how long they’re supposed to spend on a task, then it’s difficult for them to feel motivated to work more efficiently.

 Our study showed that clarity is just as important when it comes to job responsibilities.
 We found the least effective role in Schuh stores lacked definition and had the widest range of responsibilities.
-And that had a knock-on effect for overall store performance.
+And that had a knock-on effect to overall store performance.
 The highest achieving stores tended to give their staff a tighter focus.
 For example, they made sure that during each shift, one team member concentrated on observing customers, and as a result, closed more sales.

 Our work’s improving the way Schuh budget and giving them plenty of food for thought.
 They think it’ll have a big impact on their business.